capmeth/acid/docsite/docs/reference/jsdoc.md

 */ if (!good) fixit();
 ```

 Leading whitespace on each line is truncated and ignored.
 A single `*` *within* that leading space will also be truncated up to the first whitespace character after it.
-Starting lines with a `*` followed by a space will normalize the content for markdown-parsed tags (like `@description`).
+Starting lines with a `*` followed by a space will help normalize the content for markdown-parsed tags (like `@description`).

 A block-level tag is one that starts a line in the comment after the above truncations.